Title: Pricing Strategies

-People want to buy your stuff, but where is that sweet spot of pricing.
-James talks a few different models.
+Description: People want to buy your stuff, but where is that sweet spot of pricing?
+James talks about a few different models for pricing strategies.

 And then there’s customer value.
-This is building yourself up as a more premium provider.
-You’re taking your product and really making sure it’s of the highest quality, and letting people know that that is the case, and then ensuring really great customer service.
-People are not just buying “a” product, they are buying “your” high-end product, even if it’s something simple.
-They know they are going to get quality, and they know that they are going to be taken care of very well.
+This is building yourself up as a more premium provider; where you’re taking your product and really making sure it is of the quality, and letting people know that is the case, and then ensuring really great customer service so that people are not just buying a product; they are buying your high end product – even if it’s something simple.
+They know that they are going to get quality, and they know that they are going to be taken care of very well.

-So, in dealing with all these different pricings, there’s not just one way to do it.
-If you simply do it at your cost, you’re not looking into competition, and what others are charging.
+So, in dealing with all of these different prices, there’s not just one way to do it because if you simply do it at your cost, you’re not looking into competition and what others are charging.
 Maybe you’re not charging enough.
-In fact, maybe you’re going about the wrong process, and in the end, because of other expenses. you’re charging too much, and it’s hurting your competition.
+Maybe, in fact, you’re going about the wrong process and in the end – because of other expenses – you’re charging too much, and it’s hurting your competition.

 So why talk about these tiers of pricing?
 What can you do about it?
-You need to be constantly keeping an eye out for your market trends, for how much your products are going out, if there’s any seasonal changes.
-You need to be checking the quality, how much of product is being scrapped or being returned, or if there is any kind of customer service problems?
+Well, you need to be constantly keeping an eye out for your market trends, for how much your products are going out – if there’s any seasonal changes.
+You need to be checking the quality; how much of the product is being scrapped, or being returned, or if there’s any kind of customer service problems?
 If we can pull in the aspects of the best parts of these models, we can create a model that will better lend itself toward our products, toward our goods, and toward our distribution model.

-Make use of these models, incorporate it into your business, and then monitor it, track it, and your company with thank you for it.
+Make use of these models.
+Incorporate them into your business and then monitor it, track it, and your company will thank you for it.

-That’s this Whiteboard Wednesday, I hope your pricing brings in lots of money.
-You know.
-You probably want that.
+That’s this Whiteboard Wednesday, and I hope your pricing brings in lots of money.